 Status words are inserted to the data stream by the CUC/CDUC to transmit information other than the event data to the host PC.

-There are many different types of status words can be inserted to the data stream.
+There are many different types of status words that can be inserted to the data stream.
 In some situations, the users may want to insert some real time status words (highest priority) into the data stream.
 To avoid conflict (two status words want to be inserted to the data stream simultaneously), the following strategies are adapted when the status words circuits are implemented in the firmware design:

 Status words with fixed time intervals are allocated in different time points.